 Fall 2019-January 2020

-We encourage all British Columbia residents to request a meeting with the panel or to write to the panel to express their views on old-growth forests.
+We encourage all British Columbia residents to write to the panel to express their views on old-growth forests.
 Their processes aren’t great, but we have to use this opportunity to press hard on the need to protect old-growth right now, not later.
 With old-growth forests in peril in this province, it’s important that our voices be heard, because urgent action is necessary.

 This is what the panel has asked to hear from the public: